Italia Rugby Football League

 The original Italia Northern Conference teams: XIII Del Ducato Piacenza (2010 Northern Italia Champions), Griffons Padova and Leoni Veneti choose to finish their seasons and not compete in the 'iRFLeague' Gran Finale Day, due to encompassing FIRL members.

 r-Evolution League Gran Finale

 The iRFLeague Gran Finale, as it was called in 2010 is now named the r-Evolution League.

 2010: Gran Finale

 The Gladiators Roma were the inaugural iRFLeague Champions in 2010.
 Their opposition in the Grand Final was the I Magnifici Firenze at the Campo dell'Unione Capitolina in Rome on July 18, 2010.
-The final score was Gladiators Roma Gladiators 36 to 22 I Magnifici Firenze.
+The final score was Gladiators Roma 36 to 22 I Magnifici Firenze.